BeardoMattix/Book-Search-Engine/README.md

 ## Description :

 This is an application that uses the Google Books API to search for books and allow users to save their favorite books.
-This application was built using Node.js, React, Express, Context, MongoDB, MongoAtlas (for deployment on Heroku) and uses GraphQL in pllace of a RESTful API.
+This application was built using Node.js, React, Express, Context, MongoDB, MongoAtlas (for deployment on Heroku) and uses GraphQL in place of a RESTful API.

 ## Licenses :